Skip to main content

 "Have a good life," said a Swedish guy with whom Ryan Urbano played basketball with.
 Now, my friend is gone.
 No one can replace him in this world.
 I will forever treasure his caring ways.
 Ryan Urbano was actually a disciplinarian.
 His kids are very intelligent and he was very proud of them.
 Chris Agulanna calls him a strongman not because the guy wants to be in full control but it is because Ryan Urbano was steadfast.
 He was a quiet man, most of the time, but when a firm decision was needed, he would always do what was necessary.

 Ryan Urbano, how can you go?
 You have done so many things for me and countless students and colleagues.
 The man actually introduced me to the thoughts of great thinkers, including Peter Singer, Kwame Anthony Appiah, Thomas Pogge, and Hans Kung.
 Ryan Urbano was well-published but the greatest lesson he taught me was that you do not need to be better than others.
-You just have to be the best version of yourself.
+You just have to be the bigger person.
 The guy, if you must know, plays basketball very well in his younger years.
 He was a league MVP, he once told me.

 Dr. Ryan Urbano, at this very point of our lives, is the real Most Valuable Person.
 There will never be another man like him.
 Like Bro.
 Romy, he is a giant in the history of Filipino philosophy, for he always stood for the right things and he wanted to make things right.
 May the Good Lord grant him eternal rest and may mortals like us learn that the good that you do for your fellow human beings will always be remembered beyond this lifetime.